 The Man of Blood

 The Horka (war chief) known as Bulscu emerged in the years after the Battle of Pressburg in the Year of Our Lord 907.
-A talented captain and a master of intrigue, he became known an indispensable aide to his kinsman, the Grand Prince Zoltan, the son and heir to the great warrior known as Árpad.
+A talented captain and a master of intrigue, he became known as an indispensable aide to his kinsman, the Grand Prince Zoltan, the son and heir to the great warrior known as Árpad.
 It is thought that by this time, Bulscu was already the ghoul of Dominic, whom he must have met in the earlier Magyar dealings with the Byzantine Empire.
-The great Carthaginian warlord used his mastery of Auspex to direct Bulscu in battle, and together they led the Hungarian Federation to stunning victory after victory against the arrayed forces of Europe.
+The great Carthaginian warlord used his mastery of Auspex to direct Bulscu in battle, and together they led the Hungarian Tribal Conederation to stunning victory after victory against the arrayed forces of Europe.
 For the 40 years of Zoltan’s rule and on into that of Taksony, Bulscu was a willing thrall to the will of Dominic, hoping for the Embrace that the Carthaginian dangled before his eyes.
-The Brujah warlord’s great enemy, the Ventrue Lord known as Heinrich von Volstag, had waged a long and skilled fight against Dominic, but he was losing.
+The Brujah warlord’s great enemy, the Ventrue lord known as Heinrich von Volstag, had waged a long and skilled fight against Dominic, but he was losing.
 However, he had one final gambit to play.
-Somehow the crafty methuselah managed to break Bulscu’s blood bond and turn the Horka with promises of the Embrace into the Clan of Kings.
+Somehow the crafty methuselah managed to break Bulscu’s blood bond and turn the horka with promises of the Embrace into the Clan of Kings.

 On the eve of the Battle of Lechfeld in AD 955, Bulscu staked Dominic before he could rise.
 Believing him slain, the ghoul and his retinue then entered the castle to swear fealty to Heinrich.
-Without the leadership of the Horka and the genius of the Brujah, the Hungarian Confederation was defeated and forced to turn from their ambition of conquest.
-And when Bulscu emerged, he did so a Ventrue and a vassal of Heinrich von Volstag.
+Without the leadership of the horka and the genius of the Brujah, the Hungarian Confederation was defeated and forced to turn from their ambition of conquest.
+And when Bulscu emerged, he did so a Ventrue and a vassal of Heinrich von Volstag

 A New Realm

-During this time, Bulscu also Embraced his son, Zombar, who had replaced him as Horka after Lechfeld.
+During this time, Bulscu also Embraced his son, Zombar, who had replacred him as horka after Lechfeld.
 Zombar was fearless, intelligent and possessed of a similar flair for intrigue as his father.
 He swiftly established Domain over the settlements of Buda and Pest.
-The next forty years saw constant conflict with the Tzimisce Voivodes of the region, and Zombar sired freely among their kin to bolster the ranks against the constant attrition.
+The next forty years saw constant conflict with the Tzimisce voivodes of the region, and Zombar sired freely among their kin to bolster the ranks against the constant attrition.
 Through skill, ingenuity, the backing of Heinrich von Volstag and more than a little luck, Bulscu and his allies succeeded.
-Indeed, not a few Tzimisce Voivodes farther east took the opportunity to weaken the holdings of their western brethren while they were indisposed with the new Arpad threat, and thus critically weakening the Transylvanian Basin in the conflicts to come.
+Indeed, not a few Tzimisce voivodes farther east took the opportunity to weaken the holdings of their western brethren while they were indisposed with the new Árpád threat, thus critically weakening the politico-military structure of the Transylvanian Basin for the conflicts to come.

 Expansion, Consolidation and Setbacks

-In the years to come, the now-powerful Arpad faction would push their mortal dynastic pawns to step up their campaigns of conquest into Slavonia, Croatia and the Transylvanian Basin.
+In the years to come, the now-powerful Árpád faction would push their mortal dynastic pawns to step up their campaigns of conquest into Slavonia, Croatia and the Transylvanian Basin.
 This put them into further conflict with the scattered, feuding factions of the Tzimisce Voivodate, as well as the Narsene Lasombra of Venice and other elements of the fractured provincial Scion Families of the Byzantine Empire.

 The Vengeful Dragons

-A package was soon sent to each of the Arpad courts of Esztergom, Pressburg, Veszprém and Székesfehérvár, each holding a magically preserved and still twitching extremity of the fallen Prince of Oradea.
+A package was soon sent to each of the Árpád courts of Esztergom, Pressburg, Veszprém and Székesfehérvár, each holding a magically preserved and still twitching extremity of the fallen Prince of Oradea.
 A final delivery arrived in the court of (now) Prince Vencel Rikard in Buda-Pest, where King Bulscu was holding court.
 The delivery was an urn holding the animated head of Guntbert, which recited the following:

 The War of Griffons and Dragons

-Jelek and his army had bought the Arpads time.
+Jelek and his army had bought the Árpáds time.
 Now, they needed a plan to use it…

 The Council of Ashes

-She moved slowly, using guile and initiative to outwit the other Arpads over nearly ten years of court and foreign intrigue.
+She moved slowly, using guile and initiative to outwit the other Árpáds over nearly ten years of court and foreign intrigue.
 She enlisted the aid of Karol Borbás, who was still spoiling for vengeance for the loss of his sword-brother Jelek, and defeat at the hands of Rustovitch.
 It was he who suggested that plans be made to encircle the territory of the arrogant so-called “Voivode of Voivodes”.
-Heinricus von Ballen, a Franconian Toreador related to several of the German lobbyists, also proved receptive to her overtures of alliance.
+Heinricus von Ballen, a Franconian Toreador related to several of the mortal lobbyists, also proved receptive to her overtures of alliance.
 Numerous merchants, landless but ambitious Holy Roman knights and edlers as well as more than a few Hungarian nobles, greedy for the abundant resources and land of Transylvania, were gradually brought under their sway.

 In spite of its hasty implementation, the plan was a success.
 The Council of Ashes performed admirably, and the Seven Fortress cities quickly eclipsed any attempts at regional order, civilisation and trade that had come before.
-The Tzimisce were on the back foot, the coffers of the Arpads (both living and Unliving) swelled with silver, and the reputation of Bulscu and his kin was unparalleled.
+The Tzimisce were on the back foot, the coffers of the Árpáds (both living and unliving) swelled with silver, and the reputation of Bulscu and his kin was unparalleled.
 The Man of Blood, perhaps bored with his success or simply reverting to type, began to delegate more and more duties to Vencel, Gregor, Nova and even Geza while he began to retire into the shadows to enjoy the fruits of his labours.
 His intrigues henceforth would be conducted through proxies, most notably his beloved childe and sword-brother, Vencel Rikard.
 His appearances in the courts of his lords and princes became fewer and fewer and by AD 1170, the speculation of his whereabouts became a common past-time in the courts of Greater Hungary.

 Factionalisation and Failure

-In general, the Arpads are known for their wealth, opportunism and treachery both against each other and to those whom they choose to ally with.
-Their nearest neighbours, the Eastern Lord Ventrue of the Holy Roman border lands, treat with them readily enough but tend to look askance at them for being “New Men of a New Kingdom” rather than inheritors of the glories of Imperial Rome.
-However a few, particularly those belonging to Vencel Rikard’s lineage, have gained some recognition in the west for their valour.
-Most of the Arpads are actually related to the Royal family in some manner, although a few are descended from German and Italian knights that assisted the Hungarians in their wars of expansion.
+In general, the Árpáds are known for their wealth, opportunism and treachery both against each other and to those whom they choose to ally with.
+Their nearest neighbours of any strength, the Eastern Lord Ventrue of the Holy Roman Imperial borderlands, treat with them readily enough but tend to look askance at them for being “New Men of a New Kingdom” rather than inheritors of the glories of Imperial Rome.
+Several failing bloodlnes of Bohemian and Polish Ventrue also consider the Árpáds allies of a sort, although they are in little position to be of benefit to their Eastern clanmates, let alone themselves.
+Indeed, both factions have almost as much to fear from the Holy Roman Ventrue as the Tzimisce.

 A List of Prominent Arpads

-Bulscu, Monarch of Hungary, Transylvania, Slavonia, Dalmatia and Croatia (6th gen, Childe of Heinrich von Volstag)
+- Bulscu, Monarch of Hungary, Transylvania, Slavonia, Dalmatia and Croatia (6th gen, Childe of Heinrich von Volstag)

-Geza Arpad, Prince of Esztergom (7th gen., Childe of Bulscu)
+- Geza Árpád, Prince of Esztergom (7th gen., Childe of Bulscu)

-Vencel-Rikard, Prince of Buda-Pest & Dux Bellorum of Hungary (7th gen., Childe of Bulscu)
+- Vencel Rikard, Prince of Buda-Pest & Dux Bellorum of Hungary (7th gen., Childe of Bulscu)

-Nova Arpad, Prince of Mediasch, Lord of the Siebenburgen* (7th gen., Childe of Gregor von Naumberg)
+- Nova Árpád, Prince of Mediasch, Lord of the Siebenburgen* (7th gen., Childe of Gregor von Naumberg)

-Ladislaus Arpad, Prince of Veszprém (8th gen., Childe of Zombar Arpad [d])
+- Ladislaus Árpád, Prince of Veszprém (8th gen., Childe of Zombar Árpád [d])

-Jutas Arpad, Prince of Székesfehérvár (8th gen., Childe of Geza Arpad)
+- Jutas Árpád, Prince of Székesfehérvár (8th gen., Childe of Geza Árpád)

-Bela Arpad, Prince of Visegrád (9th gen., Childe of Jutas Arpad)
+- Bela Árpád, Prince of Visegrád (9th gen., Childe of Jutas Árpád)

-Stephen Arpad, Prince of Arad* (8th gen., Childe of Geza Arpad)
+- Stephen Árpád, Prince of Arad* (8th gen., Childe of Geza Árpád)

-Markus Arpad, Prince of Sopron (8th gen., Childe of Zombar Arpad [d])
+- Markus Árpád, Prince of Sopron (8th gen., Childe of Zombar Árpád [d])

-Joszef Erdei, Prince of Panacevo and Belgrade* (8th gen., Childe of Vencel Rikard)
+- Joszef Erdei, Prince of Panacevo and Belgrade* (8th gen., Childe of Vencel Rikard)

-Gisella von Merseberg, Prince of Erlau (7th gen., Childe of Gregor von Naumburg)
+- Gisella von Merseberg, Prince of Erlau (7th gen., Childe of Gregor von Naumburg)

-Elek Szalay, Prince of Pécs (8th gen., Childe of Guntbert ritter von Saschen [d])
+- Elek Szalay, Prince of Pécs (8th gen., Childe of Guntbert Ritter von Saschen [d])

-Lajos Vagner, Prince of Győr (9th gen., Childe of Jelek Arpad [d])
+- Lajos Vagner, Prince of Győr (9th gen., Childe of Jelek Árpád [d])